1. Hobbies & Games

 $100,000 a Year Job

 That means many cocktail waitresses in casinos are making six figures.
 A $100,000 a year job that requires no college background and may be an entry-level position is hard to find.
-Of course there are plenty of servers who find the take home pay to be considerably less.
-Servers usually split a part of their income with their bartenders and the barbacks.
+Of course, there are plenty of servers who find the take-home pay to be considerably less.
+Servers usually split a part of their income with their bartenders and the bar-backs.
 And, not every cocktail waitress in the casino can expect to make the same income.

 At many casinos, the servers work their way up to the best positions.
-A new server may find themselves working the "bus section" or nickle slots, Keno, or the sports book where tipping is lighter than other places.
+A new server may find themselves working the "bus section" or nickel slots, Keno, or the sports book where tipping is lighter than other places.

-Excellent servers hope to move to dollar slot machines and high-limit slot areas and to the table game pits.
+Excellent servers hope to move to dollar slot machines and high-limit slot areas and the table game pits.
 The high-limit table games are the best areas to work, providing the tables have enough players.
 These guests often think nothing of tipping in green chips ($25 denomination).

 Cocktail servers also put up with plenty of stares, as well as disappointed looks from gamblers who are losing.
 Turning away from disgruntled guests without taking anything personally is a unique and important facet of casino work, especially for cocktail servers.

 And, as a final reminder, you have to interact with the guests and your co-workers.
-Customer service is at the heart of most casino jobs these days, and playing to the crowd is mandatory - and the most profitable.
+Customer service is at the heart of most casino jobs these days, and playing to the crowd is mandatory and the most profitable.
 You also might want to see if your new benefits package includes chiropractic care.
 Carrying those drink trays all night is a tough job!